j-andrews7/Pipelines/ROSE_SE_Pipeline.md

 	python3 /scratch/jandrews/bin/ROSE_bed2gff.py "$F"
 done

+8.)
+Run ROSE.
-12.)
-Run ROSE. -t specifies areas around TSS to exclude peaks for stitching.
+-t specifies areas around TSS to exclude peaks for stitching.
 Can be omitted if wanted.
 NOTE: ROSE is stupid and won't run properly if the output folder isn't a new folder.
 Be sure to delete old results or specify a new output folder before running again if you want to play with the settings.
-###For a .gff containing all merged peaks for all samples.
-Bash script (ROSE.sh):
-#!/bin/sh
-# give the job a name to help keep track of running jobs (optional)
-#PBS -N ROSE
-#PBS -m e
-#PBS -l nodes=1:ppn=4,walltime=4:00:00,vmem=12gb

-module load samtools-1.2
-module load R

-export PATH=~/Enthought/Canopy_64bit/User/bin:${PATH}
-source ~/.bash_profile

-cd /scratch/jandrews/bin/rose/

-for file in /scratch/jandrews/Data/ChIP_Seq/K27AC/Batch20/*.bam; do

-	base=${file##*/}
-	python ROSE_main.py -g HG19 -t 2500 -r "$file" -i /scratch/jandrews/Data/ChIP_Seq/ROSE/ROSE_SEs_From_All_Merged_Peaks/K27AC_peaks_merged.gff -o /scratch/jandrews/Data/ChIP_Seq/ROSE/ROSE_SEs_From_All_Merged_Peaks/${base%.*} &

-done
-wait
-module remove samtools-1.2
-module remove R

-###For .gff files specific to each sample.
 Bash script (ROSE_ind.sh)
 #!/bin/sh
 # give the job a name to help keep track of running jobs (optional)